Our POLAR page offers a range of documents and resources aimed at self-learning. Please browse and enjoy.

 The MBS item information provides aggregated counts of de-identified information including diagnoses, medications, pathology, and risk factors, general practice management plans (GPMPs) / team care arrangements (TCAs), diabetes cycle of care, and health assessments, etc.

-We cannot see the MBS item information in the same way as individual general practices do using POLAR GP - our access is restricted to count information only.
+We cannot see the MBS item information in the same way as individual general practices do using POLAR - our access is restricted to count information only.
 No private financial information is collected.

 Events and Education See all